EVENTS IN REYKJAVIK

 A game of midnight golf seems an unlikely prospect to many enthusiasts and few golfers have experienced this delight.
 But now you have a novel opportunity to participate in an event which features round-the-clock golf in midsummer at high latitudes.
 The Akureyri Golf Club hosts this tournament which is known as The Arctic Open Golf Championship.

-The second week in August is the focal point for Iceland's biggest Gay Pride celebration, with parties, parades and theatre shows throughout the capital of Reykjavik.
-The Icelandic gay scene is small and centres on its capital.
+The second week in August is the focal point for Iceland's biggest LGBTQ pride celebration, with parties, parades and theatre shows throughout the capital of Reykjavik.
+The Icelandic LGBTQ community is small and centres on its capital.
 As a result it is intimate and friendly, but welcomes input from abroad.
 Hotels are usually fully booked around the celebrations, so make your bookings well in advance.

 Reykjavik Marathon and Culture Night